thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 weighted avg       0.91      0.91      0.91     20698
 </pre>

-## Future Work <a name="app"></a>
+## Improvements <a name="improvements"></a>

+In this project, hyperparameter tuning was done manually.
+A hypertunnning library (such as KerasTunner or Bayesian Optimization) should be used for further exploration.
+TensorBoard could also be handy here.

-It is important to note that the model performed very poorly for some types, such as Gol (60%).
-After evaluation, I concluded that this was due to the noise data for these models (i.e.: there are many different types of Gols in Brazil, as this has been one of the most popular cars in Brazil over the past 4 decades).
+The model performed very poorly for some types, such as Gol (60%).
+After evaluation, I concluded that this was due to the noise data for these models (i.e.: there are many different types of Gols in Brazil, as this has been one of the most popular cars over the past 4 decades).
 Further experiments should separate these types into subtypes.

+A proper Deep Learning hardware (or Cloud Platform) should also be considered, as it takes very long (about 20 hours) to retrain after each minor change, which is very annoying.

 ## Web Application <a name="app"></a>

 A Web Application was developed to showcase the final model in production enviroment.
 This app can be accessed [here](https://deeplearning-brazilian-cars.appspot.com/).
 It may take a while (a couple of seconds) for the first access, because GAE keeps it "freezed" to save resources, and only "unfreeze" when needed.
 After tha initial load, it should run fine.

 ![image](https://user-images.githubusercontent.com/33558535/111924148-bf4f6d80-8a81-11eb-8149-47e34ded2790.png)

+## Conclusion <a name="conclusion"></a>

+In this project, a Deep Neural Network (DNN) was trained to classify brazilian car models.
+Our goal was basically to predict a brazilian car model given a full car picture.
+The ResNet50v2 was used as a base model for Transfer Learning, and a Web Application was hosted on Google Cloud to showcase the final model in production environment.
+The final model was able classify 129 different models achieving a 91% average accuracy on test set.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>